James Pleasants

-James Pleasants Jr. (October 24, 1769 – November 9, 1836) was an American politician who served in the U.S. Senate from 1819 to 1822 and was the 22nd Governor of Virginia from 1822 to 1825.
+James Pleasants Jr. (October 24, 1769 – November 9, 1836) was an American politician who served in the U.S. Senate from 1819 to 1822 and was the 22nd governor of Virginia from 1822 to 1825.

-Biography
+Early and family life

-Pleasants was born at "Cold Comfort," in Goochland County (later separated as Powhatan County) in the Colony of Virginia on October 24, 1769.
+Pleasants was born in Goochland County (later separated as Powhatan County) in the Colony of Virginia on October 24, 1769.
 He pursued classical studies and graduated from the College of William and Mary, Williamsburg, Virginia.
-He studied law, was admitted to the bar, and commenced practice in Amelia County, Virginia in 1791.
+He later read law under the guidance of Judge Fleming.

-Pleasants was the son of James Pleasants and Ann Randolph, the daughter of Isham Randolph of Dungeness and granddaughter of William Randolph.
-His sister was Susan.
+Pleasants was the son of prominent Quaker James Cocke Pleasants and his wife Ann Randolph, the daughter of Isham Randolph of Dungeness and granddaughter of William Randolph.
+He had a sister, Susan.

-Pleasants was a member of the Virginia House of Delegates 1797–1802 and clerk of the house of delegates 1803–1811.
+Career

+After admission to the Virginia bar, Pleasants began his legal practice in Amelia County, Virginia in 1791.

+Goochland County voters elected Pleasants to represent them in the Virginia House of Delegates beginning in 1797 (to succeed to the seat vacated by John Guerrant Jr. whom legislators had elected to the Council of State).
+Although the initial victor of that contest appeared to be Smith Payne, a court determined Pleasants won, and he was re-elected many times to that par-time position.
+He was a Democratic Republican aligned with Thomas Jefferson and supported the declarations of 1798–90.
+However, in the turbulent politics of that era, voters repeatedly refused to re-elect his fellow delegate, so Pleasants served alongside Thomas Miller, Heath Jones Miller, William Lee, James Carter and his initial rival, Smith Payne.
+Beginning in 1802, Pleasants served as clerk of the House of Delegates (1802–1811).
+According to one source, Pleasants resigned upon being elected to Congress as discussed below.
 On January 30, 1811, he was appointed to the Court of Appeals but resigned almost immediately.
+William Munford succeeded him as Clerk of the House of Delegates.

-Pleasants was elected as a Democratic-Republican to the Twelfth and the four succeeding Congresses and served from March 4, 1811, to December 14, 1819, when he resigned, having been elected a United States Senator.
+In 1810, Pleasants successfully ran for Congress as a Democratic-Republican to the Twelfth and the four succeeding Congresses.
+He served from March 4, 1811, to December 14, 1819, when he resigned, having been elected a United States Senator.
 Pleasants served as chairman of the Committee on Public Expenditures (Thirteenth Congress), Committee on Expenditures in the Department of the Navy (Fifteenth Congress).

 He was elected on December 10, 1819, as a Democratic-Republican to the United States Senate to fill the vacancy caused by the resignation of John W. Eppes and served from December 14, 1819, to December 15, 1822, when he resigned.
 He was chair of the Naval Affairs Committee (Sixteenth and Seventeenth Congresses).
 He was chosen as Governor of Virginia, serving 1822–1825.
 Pleasants was a delegate to the State constitutional conventions in 1829 and 1830.
-He retired and lived on his estate, "Contention," near Goochland, Goochland County, Virginia, where he died on November 9, 1836.
-He was buried on his estate.
-His brother-in-law and law partner, Eugene C. Massie, named his son James Pleasants Massie after Pleasants.
-The name has been handed down now to a total of four generations.
+He retired and lived on his estate, "Contention," near Goochland, Goochland County, Virginia.